The importance of Immunisations

 Flu and Covid Vaccines – 2021

 We are pleased to see the enthusiasm in our community for vaccination against influenza and COVID 19.
-Unfortunately, we cannot as yet answer all your questions.
-We are completely reliant on the Ministry of Health and local DHBs to determine the timing of the rollouts.
+Unfortunately, we are completely reliant on the Ministry of Health and local DHBs to determine the timing of vaccine rollouts.
 We will be communicating to our patients via regular emails as the phased Flu and Covid vaccine rollout progresses

 Flu vaccinations will be done in Stages:

-We will be starting the influenza vaccine rollout from Monday 10th April for the 65-year-old plus group (was 14th April but brought forward by Ministry of Health at the last minute).
+Currently vaccinating from Monday 12th April for the 65-year-old plus group.
 The vaccine will be a newly developed Fluad Quad vaccine which has much improved protection (>65%) in this age group against flu, hospital admission and pneumonia than normal flu vaccines (protection around 11%).

 We are keen to vaccinate as many of the 65 + year old age group as quickly as possible, so that this group can subsequently have the COVID -19 vaccine when it becomes available.
 There needs to be a 14-day gap between the flu and COVID-19 vaccinations.
 Once the COVID -19 vaccine is rolled out, that will take priority and at that time we suggest starting with COVID -19 vaccination then 2 weeks after completing the course to have the flu vaccination.

-Stage 3 from end May: Eligible younger children (aged 6-35 months) for Afluria Junior flu vaccination for those high-risk youngsters.
+Stage 3 from 17 May: Eligible younger children (aged 6-35 months) for Afluria Junior flu vaccination for those high-risk youngsters.

-Stage 4 by the end of May: Non-eligible (not funded) the flu vaccine can be rolled out to those not eligible for funded vaccines, allowing us to protect our whole team of 5 million.
+Stage 4 from 17 May: Non-eligible or private (not funded) the flu vaccine can be rolled out to those not eligible for funded vaccines, allowing us to protect our whole team of 5 million.

 COVID 19 vaccinations